 The Company commenced a Covid-19 lockdown in mid-March 2020, closing its offices and ceasing production and shipping of products.
-Employees began working from home beginning in late February, with more than 80% of the Company's staff able to perform the majority of their job functions remotely.
+Employees began working from home beginning in late February 2020, with more than 80% of the Company's staff able to perform the majority of their job functions remotely.
 Only the production and shipping of orders was impacted by the office closing.
-The Company reopened its offices at the end of May.
-Some supply chain items were delayed due to Covid-19, and as a result, many orders received in Q1/Q2 shipped in Q3/Q4 respectively.
+The Company reopened its offices at the end of May 2020.
+Some supply chain items were delayed due to Covid-19, and as a result, many orders received in Q1/Q2 2020 were shipped in Q3 2020 to Q1 2021 respectively.

 On the sales side, there were delays in large system rollouts that occurred during Q1, Q2, and Q3 of 2020.
-However, in Q4, these large-scale telecom rollout programs began to gain momentum, resulting in the significant backlog recorded at the end of 2020.
-Indeed, the backlog on the books as at Dec 31, 2020 exceeded the entire revenue for all of 2020.
+However, in Q4 2020, these large-scale telecom rollout programs began to gain momentum, resulting in the significant revenue being booked at the end of 2020, with the remaining backlog being cleared in Q1 2021, resulting in record revenue for the TFQ ended March 31, 2021 of \$7,244,647.